tbm/homepage/content/debian/kirkwood/sheevaplug/install.md

 `ext2load` in case you used the ext2 or ext3 filesystem on your USB stick or MMC card.

-Note for GuruPlug users: on the GuruPlug, MMC/SD cards show up as USB devices.
+Note for GuruPlug and DreamPlug users: MMC/SD cards show up as USB devices.
 Therefore, if you're using a MMC/SD card, make sure to follow the instructions for USB devices and not for MMC/SD.

 <ul>